mikes1098/COVID-Tracker/README.md

 ## Overview

 The system provides the user the option to set their default location, and recieve periodic updates for any changes to the statistics in their area.
 These statistics are separated and organized into visual tables, and can be provided by country, state, and/or county.
+There is also the option to make a statistical request for any particular location desired.
 The database logs private user information, as well as their history of location statistics requests.

 ## Requirements
 - Python 3